 Sometimes hot sauce companies will even try to get exclusive deals with pepper growers.
 It’s free advertising: The huge marketing advantage of being the only sauce made from this famous pepper.
 If a person looks up a famous hot pepper and finds a hot sauce made from that pepper, they might get curious enough to buy the hot sauce.
 It’s like having a celebrity in a movie.

-A competitor, Pepper Farm, developed Dragon’s Breath Peppers in twenty seventeen.
+Pepper Farm’s competitor developed Dragon’s Breath Peppers in twenty seventeen.
 It scores 2.4 million units on the Scoville scale, surpassing the Carolina Reaper.
 The Carolina Reaper is still commonly known as the hottest pepper globally.

 More Articles: